If you haven’t heard of the expression ‘Guerrilla Gardening’ is gardening on land you don’t own.

 I went for a fairly simple plan

 - An area of aganpanthus in the widest area

 - Native grasses and pig face at the front.

 Although the shrubs were typically only 300mm high when they went it is interesting that no more graffitti occurred when people could see the area was being cared for.

 What you can see in the photograph is after five years of growth.
-This has occurred in spite of very occasional watering for the first year and nothing since over a period of prolonged drought.
+This has occurred in spite of minimal watering for the first year and nothing afterwards over a period of prolonged drought.

-As for the mosaic its Che Guevara, probably the most famous Guerilla……………But I have changed the image you normally see on T shirts etc, to put a daisy on his hat and flowers around the bottom of the plaque.
+As for the mosaic its Che Guevara, probably the most famous Guerilla……………But I have changed the image you normally see on T shirts etc, to put a daisy on his hat and flowers around the bottom.